PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 # Cloud Hooks

+We have recently added [Automations](/orchestration/concepts/api.html) which offer more functionality than and will eventually replace Cloud Hooks.

 Cloud Hooks allow you to send notifications to certain endpoints when your flow enters a given state.
 For example, you can send a Slack message to your team when a production-critical flow has failed, along with the reason for the failure, so you can respond immediately.
 The Prefect backend API currently supports hooks for Slack, Twilio, Pager Duty, email, and a more general Webhook.

 You can set up and edit your Cloud Hooks using the [API](/orchestration/concepts/api.html) or the Flow Settings page in the UI.